-5.11.
-The facies of the reservoir horizons suggests that the biostratigraphic emphasis be placed on quantitative palynology, with volumetric micropaleontology and semi-quantitative nannopalaeontology run on a targeted dataset defined by the palynological results, where it is deemed that there will be sufficient recovery of these fossils in order to establish a viable biostratigraphic sub-division and biozonation of the Cretaceous age Lower Goru and Sembar Formation.
+5.12 The facies of the reservoir horizons suggests that the biostratigraphic emphasis be placed on quantitative palynology, with volumetric micropaleontology and semi-quantitative nannopalaeontology run on a targeted dataset defined by the palynological results, where it is deemed that there will be sufficient recovery of these fossils in order to establish a viable biostratigraphic sub-division and bio zonation of the Cretaceous age Lower Goru and Sembar Formation.
 OGDCL strongly suggest undertaking quantitative palynology as the prime discipline.
+However, where core is available then preference should be given to core data.